Colin NederkoornUNIVERSAL FUND MEMBER

 Colin's Story

 Colin joined Watsi on August 26th, 2014.
-Eight years ago, Colin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Colin's most recent donation traveled 8,500 miles to support Peter, a hopeful young man from Kenya, to fund fracture repair surgery.
+Nine years ago, Colin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Colin's most recent donation traveled 8,200 miles to support Norlan, a dedicated father from Philippines, to fund surgery to heal his painful condition.

 Impact